Corey Dickerson Player Props: Nationals vs. Cubs

-The Washington Nationals, including Corey Dickerson (.207 on-base percentage in past 10 games, 68 points below season-long percentage), battle starter Jameson Taillon and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.
+On Wednesday, Corey Dickerson (.200 slugging percentage in past 10 games, with no homers) and the Washington Nationals face the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 8:05 PM ET.

 Corey Dickerson Game Info & Props vs. the Cubs